Data Processing Addendum (DPA)

 e. about any person who can be identified by the information you upload to Cloud Provider Platform (categories of data subjects).

 2.2.
-You may amend or supplement the details of processing set out at Clause 2.1 by sending an email to email@example.com, which will form part of the contract, at the time of the subscription.
+You may amend or supplement the details of processing set out at Clause 2.1 by emailing firstname.lastname@example.org.
+You should be aware that any such email will form part of this DPA.

 3. Obligations of Event Store